German Studies (GERST)

 Distribution Requirements: (WRT-AG)

-Exploratory Studies:
+Exploratory Studies: (EUAREA)

-Last Four Terms Offered: Fall 2021, Fall 2019
+Last Four Terms Offered: Fall 2025, Spring 2025, Fall 2024, Spring 2024

 GERST 1210 - Exploring German Contexts I (4 Credits)

 Students develop basic abilities in listening, reading, writing, and speaking German in meaningful contexts through interaction in small group activities.
 Course materials including videos, short articles, and songs provide students with varied perspectives on German language, culture, and society.
+Taught in German.

 Enrollment Information: Primarily for: students with no prior experience in German language or based on German Placement test result.